Claire Conger

 July 15th, 2008 · No Comments

 Much has been made lately of Chinese and Japanese doing better than Americans on IQ tests.
-Specifically, they score better on the abstract/spacial thinking and not quite as well on verbal thinking, for a net higher average IQ.
+Specifically, they score better on the abstract/spacial thinking and not quite as well on verbal thinking, for a net higher average IQ, as it’s measured.

 Tags: Non Fiction · Social Psychology